Google Sheets Filter Function: How and When to Use OneJan 25, 2023

 All that sounds very useful, right?

-Well, in that case, you will want to learn how to use the Google Sheets filter function!
+In that case, you will want to learn how to use the Google Sheets filter function!

 Here is the filter formula syntax: